-A. Single event injuries.

-- 1. The claimant has two years from the date of injury to either enter into an agreement or file a petition with the Board.
-19 Del.
-C. § 2361. - 2.
-Upon receiving notice of a claim and providing its denial of same, a carrier must provide notice of this two-year statute of limitations directly to the claimant.
-Failure to provide this notice results in a tolling of the statute of limitations. - B. Compensable occupational disease
+- A. Two-year statute of limitations pursuant to 19 Del.
+C. § 2361. - 1.
+The claimant has two years from the date of injury to either enter into an agreement, or file a petition before the IAB. - 2.
+Upon receiving notice of a claim and providing its denial of same, a carrier must provide notice of this two year statute of limitations directly to the claimant.
+Failure to provide this notice results in a tolling of the statute of limitations. - B. Compensable occupational disease, statute of limitations of one year.